Skip Navigation LinksHome > Resources > Study Skills > Standardized Testing > Mastering the LSAT

 Taking the Test

 The amount of time spent on the LSAT is comparable to other standardized tests, so you can bid farewell to a Saturday morning.
-The LSAT is only offered four times a year, and only at designated testing centers, so if you live in a rural area, you may need to drive some distance to take the test.
+The LSAT is offered nine times a year, and only at designated testing centers, so if you live in a rural area, you may need to drive some distance to take the test.
 You are able to retake the test multiple times if you leave yourself enough time to do so before your applications are due.
 Some schools will average your LSAT scores, but other law schools will only consider your highest score in admission decisions.
 If you need to cancel your LSAT score, the LSAC will allow you to do so at the test center or via letter within 6 days of completing the test.